resource-watch/slate/source/includes/api/_subscriptions.md

 *Note: We strongly recommend that you read the [dataset concept](#dataset) and [dataset endpoints](#dataset6) sections before proceeding.*

-A subscription allows you to get notified of updates on a datasets' data, either for every update, or for updates restricted to geographical areas of your interest.
+A subscription allows you to get notified of updates on a datasets' data - either for every update, or for updates restricted to geographical areas of your interest.
 For example, you can use subscriptions to subscribe to deforestation alerts ([GLAD alerts dataset](http://api.resourcewatch.org/v1/dataset/61170ad0-9d6a-4347-8e58-9b551eeb341e)) in the Amazon forest, or track fire alerts ([VIIRS fire alerts dataset](http://api.resourcewatch.org/v1/dataset/64c948a6-5e34-4ef2-bb69-6a6535967bd5)) in your area of residence.

 In the following sections, we will cover how you can interact and manage subscriptions in the RW API.
 We will see how you can customize subscriptions so that we only get notified for changes in a dataset's data for specific geographic regions.
 You will learn how to use them to get notified via email or calls to a URL you provide.
 We will also dive into subscription lifecycle, and understand how we can confirm subscriptions, resend confirmation emails and how to unsubscribe and stop receiving notifications.

-However, we will start by understanding how we can prepare datasets to support subscriptions.
+## Subscription lifecycle

+In this section, you will learn about the lifecycle of a subscription.
+This will help you understand how you can best use subscriptions to meet your goals.
+The first step for using subscriptions is understanding which data you want to subscribe - for this, we recommend [searching the existing datasets](/index-rw.html#getting-all-datasets) in the WRI API (or maybe even [creating a new one](/index-rw.html#creating-a-dataset)).
+Once you are certain of the dataset you wish to subscribe, the next step is ensuring that this dataset is subscribable.

-## Subscribable datasets
+### Subscribable datasets

 > Example of a subscribable dataset